QuanEstimation/group/src/index.md

 # **QuanEstimation Group**

 Hello!
 Welcome to the home page of QuanEstimation group.
-We are a theoretical group in Hainan University.
-We focus on the study of quantum technology and quantum information theory.
+We are a theoretical group in the Center for Theoretical Physics and School of Physics and Optoelectronic Engineering, Hainan University.
+We focus on the studies in the field of quantum technology and quantum information theory.

-## **Research Interests**
+## **Main Research Interests**

 ### **QuanEstimation**